SAP-samples/teched2024-AD180/README.md

 Learn to build a read-only SAP Fiori app with ABAP Cloud assisted by Joule's ABAP Developer capabilities and display hierachical data in a read-only treeview.

-> ℹ️ **Note**: This is a standalone exercise that can be carried out independently of the previous exercise group (A).
+> ℹ️ **Note**: This is a standalone exercise that can be carried out independently of the previous exercise block (A).
 > In case you start with this block then please begin with [Getting Started](exercises/ex0/README.md).

 | Exercise Block B | -- |